Links on Android Authority may earn us a commission. Learn more.

 Display resolution, UI themes, and processing hardware are the best ways to check for counterfeit hardware.

 Make sure all the hardware works.
 Toggle Wi-Fi, Bluetooth, GPS, NFC, and other features on and off.
 Maybe even connect to another device or network.
-Checking the fingerprint scanner options are actually in the security settings menu isn’t a bad idea either, even if the seller isn’t keen on you locking the phone with your print before buying.
+Checking the facial recognition and fingerprint scanner options are actually in the security settings menu isn’t a bad idea either, even if the seller isn’t keen on you locking the phone with your print before buying.

 Don’t forget to test out the cameras, either.
 Make sure both the front and back cameras work and have all the features promised with the device, like a wide-angle lens or telephoto zoom.
 A fake camera app’s features and layout are always different from official software.
 Finally, take a picture and check the megapixel count.
 You can do this by pressing the info button in the default gallery app or Google Photos.
 An inferior camera module will be pretty easy to spot based on the photos it takes, even as viewed on the phone.